jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 88 Licensed building practitioner to provide record of work in respect of restricted building work
 (1) Each licensed building practitioner who carries out (other than as an owner-builder) or supervises restricted building work under a building consent must, on completion of the restricted building work, provide the persons specified in subsection (2) with a record of work, in the prescribed form, stating what restricted building work the licensed building practitioner carried out or supervised.
+(1A) Each licensed building practitioner who carries out or supervises restricted building work on a non-consented small stand-alone dwelling must, on completion of the restricted building work, provide the owner and the territorial authority that issued the project information memorandum for the dwelling under section 34 with a record of work, in the prescribed form (if applicable), stating what restricted building work the licensed building practitioner carried out or supervised.
 (2) The persons are—
   (a) the owner; and
   (b) the territorial authority for the district in which the restricted building work is situated.
 (3)
-(4) A record of work given under subsection (1) does not, of itself,— (a) create any liability in relation to any matter to which the record of work relates; or (b) give rise to any civil liability to the owner that would not otherwise exist if the licensed building practitioner were not required to provide the record of work.
+(4) A record of work given under subsection (1) or (1A) does not, of itself,— (a) create any liability in relation to any matter to which the record of work relates; or (b) give rise to any civil liability to the owner that would not otherwise exist if the licensed building practitioner were not required to provide the record of work.
 (5) Subsection (4) does not limit section 362I(1)﻿(c).